 This busy, popular town has more experience than most of making visitors happy and has much to offer, including great scenery, a 500-metre stretch of Blue Flag beach backed by a lagoon and nature reserve, unusual sandstone rock formations and lively nightlife with many pubs, clubs, bars and restaurants to choose from.

-Corfu has always had a significant role in Mediterranean history because whoever controlled Corfu had a good chance of controlling the vital east to west and north to south trading and military routes.
-So many different invaders came and went - the Greeks, the Romans, the Goths, the Byzantines, the Normans, the Neapolitan Angevins and the Venetians, as well as the French and the British.
-What remains is a rich multi-layered historical and cultural heritage that is still very much in evidence today with temples, castles and a wide variety of architectural styles.
+Corfu has always had a significant role in Mediterranean history because whoever controlled Corfu had a good chance of controlling the vital east to west and north to south trading routes.
+So many different invaders came and went - the Greeks, the Romans, the Goths, the Byzantines, the Normans the Venetians and the British to name a few!
+What remains is a rich historical and cultural heritage that is still very much in evidence today with temples, castles and a wide variety of architectural styles.

 Many of our villas in Corfu are in small peaceful villages, but you are never that far from a lively taverna with live music and dancing at weekends.
 Holiday resorts such as Sidari are a great choice if you want to party after a long day by the pool, with plenty of clubs, pubs and music bars offering great nightlife.
 The locals are friendly and want you to have a great time – and you will!